serverless/guide/README.md

 Checkout the [full outline](./source/README.md) of the guide.

+## How to Contribute to the Serverless Guide

+- Are you excited about the serverless movement and talk about its future?
+- Do you have an example of a serverless usecase that you want to highlight?
+- Are you a developer who has expertise in a particular serverless provider?
+- Do you work for a provider and see some inconsistencies in the content?
+- Is there an architectural pattern that you feel solves a specific usecase?
+- Do you have a success story that you would like to share?
+- Have you been successful with a specific vendor or platform?
+- Do you have an opinion/quote that you would like to add in a section?

+**Then you have lots to share with the community.**

+We want your contributions to this guide.
+We would like you to bring in your expertise to showcase them in this guide.
+We are aiming to create a world-class guide that excites everyone to join the serverless movement.
+We feel we can achieve that by creating authentic content that is driven by the community.
+See the [contributor guidelines](./CONTRIBUTING.md) and the [contributor code of conduct](./CODE_OF_CONDUCT.md) for details.

 ## Credits

 To recognize your contributions to the guide, your name will be mentioned on the page or section that you have contibuted content to.

+## Get in Touch

+We would love to have your feedback.
+Or, if you have any questions, please let us know at hello@serverless.com.

 ## License